turingarena/turingarena/docs/internals/driver/protocol.md

 In the sandbox_process_dir, you finnally have the two pipes that let's you send commands to the driver and recieve responses.
 These pipes are:
-- $sandbox_process_dir/driver_downward.pipe that let's you send commands to the driver
+- `$sandbox_process_dir/driver_downward.pipe` that let's you send commands to the driver
-- $sandbox_process_dir/driver_upward.pipe that let's you recieve the response from the driver
+- `$sandbox_process_dir/driver_upward.pipe` that let's you recieve the response from the driver

 You can send the following requests to the driver:
-- CALL call a function
+- `CALL` call a function
-- WAIT wait for a function to terminate and returns the resource usage data
+- `WAIT` wait for a function to terminate and returns the resource usage data
-- EXIT terminates the proces
+- `EXIT` terminates the proces

-It's important to remember to call EXIT to terminate the program.
+It's important to remember to call `EXIT` to terminate the program.

 ### CALL request
 To do a call you must write to the downward pipes the following parameters, followed by a newline `\n`:
 - the string `request`
 - the string `call`
 - the name of the function to call
-- the numbers of parameters, as int
+- the numbers of parameters, as an integer
 - for each function argument, the argument in this way:
 	* if the argument is an integer, you write `0` and then on a new line the parameter value
 	* if the argument is an array, you write `1`, then you write the array length, then you write recursively every value of the array